trace-n/she_codes_news/README.md

     ![ News categories search category ]( ./images/search_cat.png "News categories search category")
     ![ News categories search no results ]( ./images/Search_no_results.png "News categories no search results")

-- [X] "Log-in" button only visible when no user is logged in/"Log-out"
-    - Button only visible when a user *is* logged in
+- [X] "Log-in" button only visible when no user is logged in/"Log-out" button only visible when a user *is* logged in

     ![ Nav bar not logged in  ]( ./images/Nav_bar.png "Login button")
     ![ Nav bar logged in ]( ./images/nav_bar_logged_in.png "Signout  button")